 Learning how to communicate with hearing loss can be challenging, especially for those who are new to hearing loss.
 If you are new to hearing loss, you may still finding the best ways to reconnect with your family, friends and jump back into social situations.

 Due to how hearing loss can affect you socially, it is important to remember to take care of your mental health and focus on your well-being.

-This can be hard to do during the midst of the Coronavirus outbreak, but there are plenty of activities and hobbies you can develop to keep you feeling connected, keep your spirits up and get the most out of this unusual time.
+Coronavirus and hearing loss may seem like a lot to manage, but there are plenty of activities and hobbies you can develop to keep you feeling connected, keep your spirits up and get the most out of this unusual time.

 The World Health Organization’s biggest recommendation for people in isolation is to stay connected to others to avoid feelings of isolation.
 This can be done by phone video calls, social media or email.
 Try to make a point of connecting several times a day via any of these methods.
 It is sure to boost your mood and keep things in perspective.
 Maybe there are friends or family members which you have been meaning to catch up with for a while.
 Here is your chance!

 If you don’t have video-calling installed, try downloading either Skype, FaceTime, WhatsApp or Marco Polo, or Google Hangouts.
 If you are looking for a video calling platform with closed captions, Skype or Google Hangouts would be the best options.